keiraqz/dato-vs-graphx/README.md

 ##Results
 - Triangle Counting
   - For Triangle Counting, both Dato and GraphX (if it finishes the job) returns the correct answer as listed on the SNAP website.
+  - Dato: for all datasets, Dato can load and process the graph with default settings.
+  - GraphX:
+    - For Facebook data: Can load and process with default settings.
+    - For YouTube data: Can load the data, but have trouble processing it with 1G executor memory.
+Increase executor memory to 2G.
+Worked.
+      - Some errors run into:

+      ```ERROR TaskSchedulerImpl: Lost executor 1 on 172.31.11.231: remote Rpc client disassociated```
+    - For Pokec and LiveJournal data: Have trouble loading data with 1G executor memory.
+Increase executor memory to 2G.
+Data can be loaded but can’t finish the computation for triangle count.
+      - Some errors run into:

+      ```
+      java.util.concurrent.TimeoutException: Futures timed out after [120 seconds] Lost executor 2 on *: remote Rpc client disassociated ERROR TaskSchedulerImpl: Lost executor 1 on *: remote Rpc client disassociated ERROR TaskSchedulerImpl: Lost executor 4 on *: OutOfMemoryError
+      ```

   <img src="https://github.com/keiraqz/dato-vs-graphx/blob/master/img/tri.png" alt="alt text" width="500" height="300">

 - PageRank